hashicorp/terraform-website/content/source/docs/cloud/api/admin/module-sharing.html.md

 -> These API endpoints are available in Terraform Enterprise as of version 202012-1.

+There are two ways to configure module sharing via the admin API:

+- This endpoint, which allows an organization to share modules with a specific list of other organizations.
+- The [update an organization endpoint](./organizations.html#update-an-organization), whose `data.attributes.global-module-sharing` property allows an organization to share modules with every organization in the instance.

+Enabling either option will disable the other.
+For more information, see [Administration: Module Sharing](/docs/enterprise/admin/module-sharing.html).

 ## Update an Organization's Module Consumers

 `PATCH /admin/organizations/:name/module-consumers`

 This endpoint sets the list of organizations that can use modules from the sharing organization's private registry.
-It also turns off global module sharing for the sharing organization when called.
+Sharing with specific organizations will automatically turn off global module sharing, which is configured with the [update an organization endpoint](./organizations.html#update-an-organization) (via the `data.attributes.global-module-sharing` property).

 Parameter  | Description
 -----------|------------